Malvearun/Lambda-S3-SNS-CloudWatch-Debugging/README.md

 ##### Create a test Event’

 •	Click on `Select a test event` allows you to send chucks of JSON data, actually S3 events will be sending to the function.
 This will invoke the function.

 •	Should see `Event template` which are prepopulated and select `Amazon S3 Put` the trigger.

-•	Lambda-Event and create.
+•	Name has `LambdaEvent` and create.
 This will be passed to def Lambda_handler of the Lambda function.

 •	Click on `Test`.
 May check the succeeded logs.

 •	If any error regarding the SNS publish, check the IAM policy: should be SNS:Publish policy entry is created.
+Please follow the policy file `sns-policy.js`

 `{

         "Effect": "Allow",
         "Action": [
-            "SNS:Publish"
+            "sns:Publish"
         ],
-        "Resource": "*",
+        "Resource": "*"
      }
   ]
 }`